upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/2017-09-30-under-the-table.md

 "Lead on MacDuff."

 A pub and the first round of beers later, she took a deep breath and said, "I asked around at the party.
-I asked my *younger* brother, who was not in fact the one who lent me this ruggedised laptop (points at bag), if anyone knew you, and no-one seemed to.
-But when I asked who was in on the joke, there was blank incomprehension, until I described what had gone down in the kitchen and then they just laughed at me and said 'oh, you mean Eli'.
+I asked my *younger* brother, who was not in fact the one who lent me this ruggedised laptop (points at bag), if anyone knew you, at first no-one seemed to.
+And when I asked who was in on the joke, there was blank incomprehension, until I described what had gone down in the kitchen and then they just laughed at me and said 'oh, you mean Eli'.
 When I explained further they just laughed some more, and said 'Yes, that's Eli'".
 So, Eli, and my name is Rachel, by the way.
 What did happen in the kitchen?
 How did you do that?"

 "Um.
 What?
 How did I do what?"